beginner-corp/policy/begin-community-code-of-conduct.md

 # Begin Community Code of Conduct

 #### Effective: January 1, 2017
-#### Last modified: April 24, 2017
+#### Last modified: April 25, 2017

 # Introduction
 By participating and contributing to the Small Wins (aka Begin) community -- including, but not limited to its open source projects, any related online venues such as Github, Slack, in-person events, etc. -- you agree to this Code of Conduct.
+Lack of familiarity with this Code of Conduct is not an excuse for not adhering to it.

 # The Code of Conduct & you